2018ik/2018ik.github.io/_wiki/mingling.markdown

 ### The Two Spirits

-The two spirits are mingled together to become one spirit (Gal 5:16).
+The two spirits are mingled together to become one spirit (1 Cor.
+6:17).
 This is the deepest mystery in the entire Bible.